• Youngs River Falls is a scenic forested destination near Astoria

-Located a few miles south of the place where the Youngs River enters the Columbia River, Youngs River Falls is a great destination to enjoy scenic beauty hidden by dense forest within a short distance from Astoria - the oldest town in Oregon.
+Located a few miles south of the place where the Youngs River enters the Columbia River, Youngs River Falls is a great destination to enjoy the scenic beauty that is hidden by dense forest within a short distance from Astoria - the oldest town in Oregon.

 The waterfall was discovered by members of the Corps of Discovery during a hunting party in 1806, a few days before the expedition started its long journey back.
 Sergeant Patrick Gass wrote in his journal: "There is a large river that flows into the southeast part of Hayley's Bay; upon which about 20 miles from its mouth, our hunters discovered falls, which had about 60 feet of a perpendicular pitch".
 Neither Meriwether Lewis nor William Clark visited the waterfall.

-Fourteen years earlier, in 1792, during the Vancouver Expedition William Robert Broughton discovered bay and river near the mouth of the Columbia River and named them after British Admiral Sir George Young.
+Fourteen years earlier, in 1792, during the Vancouver Expedition William Robert Broughton discovered the bay and river near the mouth of the Columbia River and named them after British Admiral Sir George Young.

-In the summer months the falls area is popular wading and swimming spot for local residents and travelers offering excellent opportunities to relax and take a refreshing dip in a warm water of the coastal river.
+In summer the falls area is a popular wading and swimming spot for local residents and travelers offering excellent opportunities to relax and take a refreshing dip in a warm water of the coastal river.

 A short 0.25-mile trail starts from the signs at the parking area and leads downhill to the waterfall base.
 The Youngs River cascades from the 54-foot high and 45-foot wide cliff wall into the large and deep pool rimmed with large rocks and huge boulders.
 After a massive flood in 2004, the river brought huge logs that were stuck in front of the waterfall.

-A few yards downstream of the waterfall there is an excellent swimming hole.
-A stretch of gravel bank, a few bushes that create shadows, calm and warm water during summer months make this place excellent for a refreshing summer dip.
-The deepest spot of this hole is 5-7 feet.
+A few yards downstream from the waterfall there is an excellent swimming hole.
+A stretch of the gravel bank, a few bushes that create shadows, calm and warm water during the summer months make this place excellent for a refreshing summer dip.
+The deepest spot is 5-7 feet.